 After a Dominick Cammarata score in the bottom of the eighth, Charlotte needed two to win the game outright in the ninth.
 With two outs and two on base for the Niners, Cammarata came to the plate needing two to extend the game.
 Instead, he blasted a single up the middle allowing Elwood and Ober to score, making the game 6-5 and ending it in walk off fashion.
 After a roller coaster of an afternoon, both teams looked toward the second game which started just a few minutes after game one finished up.
 It seemed to show as well when Charlotte went into game two with a rejuvenated attitude while Rice looked a bit emotionally defeated.

 Game 2: Charlotte 4, Rice 0

 Game two kicked off just after 8 p.m. eastern time.
 Carson Pinkney started on the mound for Charlotte while Jackson Parthasarthy started for Rice.
-After a quick first inning for Rice, Charlottes offense continued to amaze as Yett was able to homer to the left field and give Charlotte a 1-0 lead.
-Both teams seemed a little tired from game one as the first three and a half innings saw 24 batters, three hits and that lone run from both teams combined.
-In the bottom of the fourth inning, Rafi Vasquez lead off at the plate with a homer to left center field giving Charlotte a 2-0 lead off of nothing but home runs.
+After a quick first inning for Rice, Charlotte’s offense continued to amaze as Yett was able to homer to the left field and give Charlotte a 1-0 lead.
+Both teams seemed a little tired from game one as the first three and a half innings saw 24 batters, three hits and one lone run from both teams combined.
+In the bottom of the fourth inning, Rafi Vasquez led off at the plate with a homer to left center field, giving Charlotte a 2-0 lead off of nothing but home runs.

 Rice got out of the inning without suffering any more damage on the defensive end and started down a 2-0 hole when they took the plate for the top of the fifth.
 Alas, Rice’s offense was still reeling and was only able to get one hit from seven batters in the inning.